mdda/mdda.github.io/_posts/OSS/2016-11-30-fedora25-xfce-live-vs-me.md

 For Brother Multifunction printers, mostly follow the instructions in [my previous blog entry](/oss/2015/06/08/brother-multifunction-printer), except for the ```rpm``` packages now have slightly different names.

+Also, because Brother hasn't got the dependencies right, the following 32-bit library needs to be installed:

+{% highlight bash %}
+dnf install glibc.i686
+{% endhighlight %}

-These should be installed *before* installing the scanner driver:
+Also, these should be installed *before* installing the scanner driver:

 {% highlight bash %}
 dnf install sane-backends sane-backends-drivers-scanners